 Field-hunting tip

-Look in rhyolite cavities and pegmatites country — that is the host setting where sherry topaz typically forms.
+Look in rhyolite cavities and pegmatites country, the host setting where sherry topaz typically forms.
 If you start seeing quartz, microcline, albite in float, you are in the right ground.
 Field specimens usually show a prismatic crystals habit, so train your eye for that shape before scanning the outcrop.